 If a child is too young to understand the nature and effect of the proposed operation, the tissue may only be removed if certificates from three medical practitioners are obtained.
-The certificates must state that:
+The certificates must state that the:

-- the child is not capable of understanding the removal
+- child is not capable of understanding the removal

-- the risk to the child providing the transplant is minimal (s 12D).
+- risk to the child providing the transplant is minimal (s 12D).

 No definitive judicial ruling on the meaning of ‘for the preservation of the mother’s life’ has been made.

-In Attorney-General v T (1983) 57 ALJR 285, the High Court decided it is not possible to get a court injunction to stop a person from having an abortion.
+In Attorney-General for the State of Queensland (Ex rel Kerr) v T (1983) 57 ALJR 285, the High Court decided it is not possible to get a court injunction to stop a person from having an abortion.

-In the Queensland Supreme Court decision of State of Queensland v B QSC 231 orders were made declaring that:
+In the Queensland Supreme Court decision of State of Queensland v B QSC 231 orders were made declaring that the: